Ronnie Bull (footballer)

 He played in the Football League for Millwall, Yeovil Town, Brentford, Grimsby Town and Exeter City as well as playing in the Australian A-League for the New Zealand Knights.
-He has since returned to England and has forged a career playing non-League football, having appeared for Basingstoke Town, Rushden & Diamonds, Grays Athletic, Crawley Town, Ebbsfleet United, Fisher Athletic and Salisbury City.
+He later returned to England and forged a career playing non-League football, having appeared for Basingstoke Town, Rushden & Diamonds, Grays Athletic, Crawley Town, Ebbsfleet United, Fisher Athletic and Salisbury City.

 Playing career

 Millwall

 Bull started his career with Millwall, playing in the same youth side as Tim Cahill and Lucas Neill.
 He made 50 appearances before his release in April 2004.
 By this point, he had completed loan spells with Yeovil Town and Brentford and joined the latter club on a permanent deal for the final month of the 2003–04 season.

-Grimsby
+Grimsby Town

 In 2004, he left Brentford to join Grimsby Town.
 Bull stayed for a season before he was offered a move abroad.

 New Zealand Knights

 He then moved to New Zealand to play for the New Zealand Knights in the newly formed A-League.
 He made many appearances for them before leaving the side.